Seven Ways you Can Prevent Data Loss for your Business

 Email threats come from many angles, and the importance of secure email is often disregarded by many businesses.
 Threats such as hacking, virus spam, phishing and identity theft are unfortunately on the rise – so don’t ignore them.
 These threats aren’t always obvious; people are coming up with more and more ingenious ways to disguise their intentions, and you are unlikely to realise these until it’s too late.
 By using robust email security/anti-virus you can prevent malicious emails getting through.
-One such example is the Cryptolocker virus, which circulates via links and attachments contained within emails, and can lead to complete data loss.

 5. Encrypt business data